-△ Archaeologist gathers relevant cultural resources data for IA, determines maximum survey needed, and notifies tribes and Georgia State Historical Preservation Office (SHPO) of proposed undertakings and cultural resources work.
-Tribes/SHPO have 45 days to review. $\square$ Archaeologist gathers relevant cultural resources and plant species data and provide to tribet for 60-day sacred site review.
-Once consultation completed, begin surveys and required mitigations. $\square$ Communicate known site locations to IDT for avoidance (i.e., protected information for nternal planning purposes only). oxtimes The project design must comply with the following project design features:
+Archaeologist gathers relevant cultural resources data for IA, determines maximum survey needed, and notifies tribes and Georgia State Historical Preservation Office (SHPO) of proposed undertakings and cultural resources work.
+Tribes/SHPO have 45 days to review. ☐ Archaeologist gathers relevant cultural resources and plant species data and provide to tribes for 60-day sacred site review.
+Once consultation completed, begin surveys and required mitigations. oxtimes Communicate known site locations to IDT for avoidance (i.e., protected information for internal planning purposes only). ☐ The project design must comply with the following project design features:

 - FLP Specific: Cultural Resources sites with an eligible or undetermined National Register of Historic Places status will be avoided and protected from project effects.
 The standard avoidance method will consist of a 100-foot protective buffer around each site, or as determined through consultation with the Georgia State Historic Preservation Officer and interested Tribes. - Forest Plan Standard FW- 208: Manage heritage resources in accordance with applicable federal laws, regulations, policy, agreements, and in the public interest.
 Emphasize the protection of significant heritage properties, completion of the forest wide inventory, and assessment of the significance of inventoried properties.
 Identify opportunities for appropriate use and interpretation of heritage properties. - Forest Plan Standard FW- 211: Consult with Heritage specialists in the planning stages of projects involving ground disturbance, diminished jurisdiction, or increased public use of, or access to, an area. - Forest Plan Standard FW- 212: Responsible official will halt any project during ground disturbance activities if known or newly discovered heritage resources are encountered, regardless of whether the area has been previously disturbed, until the significance of the site has been determined by Forest heritage staff through coordination with consulting parties. - Forest Plan Standard FW- 214: Pursuant to 36 CFR 196.18, site locations are exempt from provisions of the Freedom of Information Act.
-Do not disclose site locations in documents available to the public, including heritage GIS data, unless agreed to by all parties, including Native American tribes as appropriate. - FLP Specific: All actions associated with the Foothills Landscape Project will follow the stipulations of the Foothills Programmatic Agreement. - ☑ If relevant, use space below to list additional survey needs or pertinent information to include in the Implementation Plan:
+Do not disclose site locations in documents available to the public, including heritage GIS data, unless agreed to by all parties, including Native American tribes as appropriate. - FLP Specific: All actions associated with the Foothills Landscape Project will follow the stipulations of the Foothills Programmatic Agreement.

-eligible for the National Register of Historic Places, which may be affected by proposed action.
-Phase II survey will occur in the fall of 2023 to complete a determination of eligibility and finding of effects (DOE/FOE).
-Consultation with SH and Tribal partners will follow early in calendar year 2024.
-Effects of proposed act are likely beneficial to cultural resources in the area; however, some disturbance occur in rehabilitation areas.
-Will work with HPM to develop project specific design features. ion may $\Box$ Maps and visual aids have been attached.
+\square If relevant, use space below to list add litional survey needs o r pertinent information to include in the Implementation Plan:

+☐ Maps and visual aids have been attached.
 Level of detail should be sufficient to allow for adequate planning and identification of issues and concerns.
-Please select one of the statements below: $\boxtimes$ All activities shown in the draft plan have been reviewed for compliance with the Foothil Landscape EA or other relevant NEPA compliance and my resource.
-There are no changed conditions at the time of this review. ls OR $\Box$ All activities shown in the draft plan have been reviewed for compliance with the Foothil Landscape EA or other relevant NEPA compliance and my resource.
+Please s elect one of the statements below: ☑ All activities shown in the draft plan have been reviewed for compliance with the Foothills Landscape EA or other relevant NEPA compliance and my resource.
+There are no changed conditions at the time of this review.
+OR ☐ All activities shown in the draft plan have been reviewed for compliance with the Foothills Landscape EA or other relevant NEPA compliance and my resource.
 There are changed conditions or specific actions that are not in compliance.
-These conditions or actions are list below.
-Click or tap here to enter text.
-SignatureTrent Skini
+These conditions or actions are listed below.
+Signature Michael Stenland Archaeologist